daikidev111/clean_arch_go/BLANK_README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 In this project, I have aimed to achieve the followings below;
-1. Refactor the code (see the original code from https://github.com/daikidev111/sugori_run/) to follow the clean architecture properly.
+1. Refactor the code (see the [original code](https://github.com/daikidev111/sugori_run/)) to follow the clean architecture properly.
 2. Inspect its testability and maintainability to demonstrate that this architecture is suitable for backend development in Go.
 3. Create a file generator utility that allows to generate files that follow the clean architecture pattern.
 4. Build CI, using Github Action to automate some of the testings.